OleksiiSvietnoi/language-flashcards-trainer/README.md

 # Language Flashcards Trainer

 This program helps users study foreign languages using flashcards.
-The user chooses a language, practices vocabulary, and can add new words.
+The user chooses a language, practices vocabulary, and memorizing new words.

 ## Videos
 - Code Demo (coming soon)